The Print & Go Student Planner to Help Your Child Build Good Habits

 At the end of the year there’s an opportunity to review the year including space to record the habits and priorities your student wanted to improve back in the fall as well as to reflect on how that turned out.

 Like the classic Print & Go Planner, this Student Planner is simple and streamlined.
-The design is black and white on purpose: the student can add the colors he or she desires using post-it’s and markers.
+The design is black and white on purpose: the student can add the colors he or she desires using sticky notes, markers, stickers, and other planner accessories.

 Hello, I would love to get my sons each one of these planners for 2021.
 Is this still available?
 Please say yes!
 Thank you!